grammyjs/website/site/docs/resources/faq.md

 You can either:

-- Handle the error and for example delete the user's data from your database.
+- Handle the error and for example delete the user’s data from your database.
 - Ignore the error.
 - Listen for `my_chat_member` updates via `bot.on("my_chat_member")` in order to be notified when the user blocks your bot.
   Hint: Compare the `status` fields of the old and the new chat member.